moopyglue/udacity-devops-capstone/README.md

 ## overview

-Jenkins based pipeline of an application called 'eyes' with ...
+Jenkins based pipeline with ROLLING deployment model for an application called 'eyes' with ...

 - a jenkins pipeline that published changes triggered by changes on a github repo
 - pipeline includes linting